Margaret Mbeiza Kisira: Career

 Margaret Mbeiza worked under the office of the president as resident district commissioner(RDC) of Mayuge District from 2012 to 2015, she served as Kaliro District woman member of parliament between 2006 and 2011, she also served as speaker for Kamuli District local government between 2001 and 2005.
 She is Currently the woman member of parliament for Kaliro District from 2016 to date.
 In parliament she serves on the committee on physical infrastructure.

 Personal life

-She is single and her hobbies are listening to music and health and fitness.
+Margaret is single and her hobbies are listening to music and health and fitness.